influxdata/flux/docs/SPEC.md

 ### Composite data types

 A composite data type is a collection of primitive data types that together have a higher meaning.

-#### Histogram data type

-Histogram is a composite type that represents a discrete cumulative distribution.
-Given a histogram with N buckets there will be N columns with the label `le_X` where `X` is replaced with the upper bucket boundary.

-[IMPL#241](https://github.com/influxdata/platform/issues/241) Add support for a histogram composite data type.

 ### Triggers